redoan/SimpleShareKit/README.md

 # Installation

-1. Copy ShareKit.h and ShareKit.m file to your Xcode project.
+    -Copy ShareKit.h and ShareKit.m file to your Xcode project.
-2. In the class where you want to integrate sharing features, import ShareKit.h and declare SimpleShareKitDelegate protocol.
+    -In the class where you want to integrate sharing features, import ShareKit.h and declare SimpleShareKitDelegate protocol.
-3. Create a ShareKit object in your class interface.
+    -Create a ShareKit object in your class interface.

-	#import "ShareKit.h"
 	@interface YourClassName ()<SimpleShareKitDelegate>
 	{
 		ShareKit *share;
 	}

-4. In viewDidLoad, allocate the ShareKit object and as delegate, refer files owner.
+    //In viewDidLoad, allocate the ShareKit object and as delegate, refer files owner.

 	- (void)viewDidLoad
 	{